dmitrysakhonchik/bot_template/README.md

 After launching an administrative bot's part will be available on http://localhost:8080

 City and Information fields are limited to 255 characters

+City name should be unique in the system